5 ways to practice summer self-care

 Write something you feel grateful for at the beginning and end of each day.

-These two things are simple and effective tools, and if you can build them into your regular routine, they’ll help you focus on the good things in your life.
+These two things are simple and effective tools for self-care, and if you can build them into your regular routine, they’ll help you focus on the good things in your life.

 If your life is always full and you sometimes feel overwhelmed, it’s time to make some breathing space.